I’ve drunk Bombay Sapphire gin all over the world. Literally.

 Star of Bombay – this is the newest Bombay on the block and, like Bombay Sapphire East, it saw the addition of two further botanicals to the 10 botanical recipe – ambrette seeds and bergamot orange peel.
 I’ve not tried this one and I have no idea what an ambrette seed might taste like so I can’t make a guess.
 I’ll be keeping my eye out for a tasting opportunity.
 Let me know in the comments below if you’ve tried it.

-So, that’s my guide to how to plan your own Bombay Sapphire Distillery tour at Laverstoke Mill, England.
+So, that’s my guide to how to visit the Bombay Sapphire Distillery at Laverstoke Mill, England.
 If you’ve got any questions, let me know in the comments below.

 - Quick & Easy Brazilian Caipirinha Recipe